mojomojo1/bootkon/docs/labs/5_dataplex.md

 It will take a couple of minutes for the profiling to show up on the console.

-*IMAGE*

-13. Click on the `bootkon-profile-fraud-prediction` profile and click on RUN NOW.
+13. Click on the `bootkon-profile-fraud-prediction` profile and then click RUN NOW.
 14. Click on Job ID and monitor the job execution.
 15. Notice what the job is doing.
 The job should succeed in less than 10 minutes.
 16. Explore the data profiling results of the CLASS column name.
 We have less than 0.1% of fraudulent transactions.
 Also notice that predicted_class of type RECORD were not fully profiled, only the percentage of null and unique values were correctly profiled.
 Refer to the supported data types here.